 In March 2021, we entered into a definitive agreement to acquire Prodigy Software, Inc., a provider of cloud-based automotive retail software.
 The aggregate consideration to be paid by us is estimated to be \$100 million, subject to customary purchase price adjustments, payable in a combination of cash and shares of our common stock.
-The transaction closed on April 8, 2021.
+The transaction is subject to customary closing conditions, and is expected to close in the second guarter of 2021.